otaviocc/vim-config/README.md

 # Install

-First, apply the [Pencil Light theme](https://github.com/lysyi3m/osx-terminal-themes) to your Terminal.
+First, install and apply the [Mojave Dark](https://github.com/ornithocoder/mojave-dark-terminal) profile to your Terminal.

 Then, create a backup of your current vim setup: